wilco2009/MercuryAce/README.md

 ![board|800](images/cloneboard.jpg)

+The Mercury Ace project is sponsored by PCBWay​.
+The high quality of their boards, the speed of manufacturing and shipping, and their high-tech process have greatly helped us achieve our goals.

+During development, to facilitate building by hobbyists, through-hole components have been used almost exclusively in the motherboard.

 Components that should be changed or should not be put in or changed during the assembly

 - C4 – Do not place